GummaBhupalRaj/smart_wheel_chair/README.md

 # smart_wheel_chair
-# A smart wheelchair with adavance technology by using raspberry pi
+# a smart wheelchair with an adavance technology by using raspberry pi